Ramitha-V/Acute-Myeloid-Leukemia-Subtype-Classification-using-single-blood-cell-images-/README.md

 - The CNN achieved 94% accuracy on unseen data, indicating robust performance.
 - Performance metrics across AML subtypes and control groups demonstrate high precision, recall, and F1-scores.
-- Correlations among cell types suggest basophils may indicate control, while lymphocytes and monocytes correlate with AML subtypes.
+- Correlations of the single blood cell types with the presence/absence of AML suggest that basophils may indicate control, while lymphocytes and monocytes correlate with AML subtypes.

 ## User Interface